jmaslak/resume/README.md

 [excellent resume template](https://www.overleaf.com/latex/templates/data-science-tech-resume-template/zcdmpfxrzjhv)
 as a starting point for my resume.
 I modified this template significantly to include patent, conference presentation, and publication information, as well as styling and functionality changes.
+The LaTeX code borrowed heavily from this template, although it was modified extensively.

+All python and Makefile code was created by Joelle Maslak.